Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 As the world’s fourth-largest manufacturer of beverage cans, glass bottles, and food packaging, Canpack sought an innovative way to showcase their extensive product portfolio and state-of-the-art production capabilities.
 POPcomms delivered an immersive touchscreen solution for Canpack’s global customer experience centers, revolutionizing how customers engage with their offerings.

-The interactive touchscreens allow visitors to explore Canpack’s production facilities through a virtual factory tour, offering a behind-the-scenes look at their cutting-edge manufacturing processes.
+The interactive touchscreens, powered by advanced touch screen devices, allow visitors to explore Canpack’s production facilities through a virtual factory tour, offering a behind-the-scenes look at their cutting-edge manufacturing processes.
+These devices utilize capacitive touchscreen technology for high-resolution sensing, ensuring a seamless and responsive user experience.
+As users interact with the virtual tour, the system accurately detects touch location on the screen, enabling visitors to access detailed information about specific areas or products.
 Additionally, customers can compare products side by side, gaining deeper insights into their features and benefits.
 The integration of Lift & Learn technology further enhances the experience by enabling users to interact with physical cans and uncover details about specialist coatings with a simple gesture.

 This blend of virtual exploration and tactile interaction has transformed Canpack’s customer engagement, making complex packaging solutions accessible and engaging.
 By immersing visitors in their products and processes, Canpack not only showcases their expertise but also strengthens their customer relationships through memorable and impactful experiences.